-Whether to Use Fertilizers
+Whether To Use Fertilizers

 Both types of mint require high levels of nitrogen, potassium, and phosphorous to keep yielding for 4-5 years.

-Maturity and Harvesting
+Maturity And Harvesting

-Mint takes 60-90 days to mature depending on the propagation method and environmental conditions.
+Mint takes 60-90 days to mature, depending on the propagation method and environmental conditions.
 Seeds take 90 days to mature, while cuttings take about 60 days.

-Once the plant has grown to at least 2 inches long with several leaf sets you can harvest.
-Do not wait for the mint plant to flower before you harvest, otherwise, it will cause the plant to seed prematurely.
+Once the plant has grown to at least 2 inches long with several leaf sets, you can harvest.
+Do not wait for the mint plant to flower before you harvest.
+Otherwise, it will cause the plant to seed prematurely.

-Peppermint VS Spearmint Pests and Diseases
+Peppermint vs. Spearmint Pests And Diseases

 The most common mint diseases include mint rust, verticillium wilt, anthracnose, powdery mildew, black stem rot, stem and stolon canker, and Septoria leaf spot.
 Common pests include flea beetles, aphids, cutworms, and spider mites.

 Aim to control mint pests and diseases naturally.
 For instance, applying neem oil helps to ward off pests and to kill pathogens on the plant.

 Although they can be used as a substitute for each other, peppermint is more flavorful as it contains high levels of methanol.
 Both perennial crops are relatively easy to grow and maintain.